-- The aggregate number of Common Shares available at all times for issuance under the Stock Option Plan will be 4,749,040, which would represent approximately 5% of the Corporation's current issued and outstanding Common Shares.
-Any option which has been cancelled or terminated prior to exercise in accordance with the terms of the Stock Option Plan will again be available under the Stock Option Plan. - The exercise price per Common Share under an option shall be determined by the Compensation Committee but, in any event, shall not be lower than the market price of the Common Shares of the Corporation on the date of grant of the options. - The term of all options awarded under the Stock Option Plan is a maximum of five years. - Options granted pursuant to the Stock Option Plan shall vest and become exercisable by an optionee at such time or times as may be determined by the Compensation Committee at the date of grant and as indicated in the option commitment. - In the event that the expiry of an option falls within a trading blackout period imposed by the Corporation, the expiry date of the option shall be automatically extended to the tenth business day following the end of the blackout period as permitted by applicable TSX policies. - The termination provisions under the Stock Option Plan are as follows: An optionee will have, in all cases subject to the original option expiry date (i) a 6-month period to exercise his/her options that have vested, in the event of death; (ii) a 6-month period to exercise his/her options that have vested, in the event of termination without cause, retirement, or permanent disability; (iii) 90 days to exercise his/her options that have vested, in the event of resignation; and (iv) immediate termination of the options in the event of termination with cause.
-In the event of a change of control, all unvested options shall automatically vest on the date of the change of control. - The grant of options under the Stock Option Plan is subject to the number of the Common Shares: (i) issued to insiders of the Corporation, within any one (1) year period, and (ii) issuable to insiders of the Corporation, at any time, under the Stock Option Plan, or when combined with all of the Corporation's other security based compensation arrangements, not exceeding 10% of the Corporation's total issued and outstanding Common Shares, respectively. - The aggregate number of options granted pursuant to the Stock Option Plan to any one non-executive director, if ever applicable, within any one-year period shall not exceed a maximum value of \$100,000 worth of options.
-The value of the options shall be determined using a generally accepted valuation model. - The aggregate number of Common Shares reserved for issuance pursuant to the Stock Option Plan to non-executive directors as a group, if ever applicable, shall not exceed 1% of the number of issued and outstanding Common Shares, as calculated without reference to the initial options granted under the Stock Option Plan to a person who is not previously an insider of the Corporation upon such person becoming or agreeing to become a director of the Corporation, and without reference to options held by former directors of the Corporation.
+- The aggregate number of Common Shares available at all times for issuance under the Stock Option Plan will be 949,808, which would represent approximately 2.93% of the Corporation's current issued and outstanding Common Shares.
+Any option that has been cancelled or terminated prior to exercise in accordance with the terms of the Stock Option Plan will again be available under the Stock Option Plan. - The exercise price per Common Share under an option shall be determined by the Compensation Committee but, in any event, shall not be lower than the market price of the Common Shares of the Corporation on the date of grant of the options. - The term of all options awarded under the Stock Option Plan is a maximum of five years. - Options granted pursuant to the Stock Option Plan shall vest and become exercisable by an optionee at such time or times as may be determined by the Compensation Committee at the date of grant and as indicated in the option commitment. - In the event that the expiry of an option falls within a trading blackout period imposed by the Corporation, the expiry date of the option shall be automatically extended to the tenth business day following the end of the blackout period as permitted by applicable TSX policies. - The termination provisions under the Stock Option Plan are as follows: An optionee will have, in all cases subject to the original option expiry date (i) a 6-month period to exercise his/her options that have vested, in the event of death; (ii) a 6-month period to exercise his/her options that have vested, in the event of termination without cause, retirement, or permanent disability; (iii) 90 days to exercise his/her options that have vested, in the event of resignation; and (iv) immediate termination of the options in the event of termination with cause.
+In the event of a change of control, all unvested options shall automatically vest on the date of the change of control.